 Floods in Germany

-German soldiers cross the city of Neu-Ulm in southern Bavaria on Wednesday.
-Since Monday, Germany is in turn flooded after Switzerland, Austria and the French Alps.
-According to German television, the floods could be larger than those of 1999.
+German soldiers cross their feet in the water in the town of Neu-Ulm in southern Bavaria on Wednesday.
+Since Monday, Germany is in turn victim of floods after Switzerland, Austria and the French Alps.
+According to German television, the floods could be greater than those of 1999.

-In Neu-Ulm, around 900 people mobilized to build sand dams and gates to protect the houses and streets from the flood of the Danube which overflowed in the early morning.
-The waters of Isar also continue to rise.
-In Munich, uprooted trees are transported by a brown stream, a mixture of water and mud.
-At Mühldorf am Inn, the waters of the Inn reached almost 8 meters.
+In Neu-Ulm, nearly 900 people mobilized to build sand dams and barriers to protect the houses and the streets from the Danube waves which overflowed in the early morning.
+The waters of the Isar also continue to rise.
+In Munich, uprooted trees are transported by a brownish flow, a mixture of water and mud.
+At Mühldorf am Inn the waters of the Inn have reached almost 8 meters.

-Econology note: Would these repetitive floods be related to climate change?
-Or in the water vapor overhanging the combustion of fossil fuels?
-If the subject interests you, a topic about forum was created for this purpose.
+Econology note: Could these repeated floods be linked to climate change?
+Or then with over-water vapor from the combustion of fossil fuels?
+If the subject interests you, a subject on the forum was created for this purpose.
 Click here.